 SEP 7 – 30, 2018 • Spencer Theatre • World Premiere

 Based on the book by Steve Kluger

-Directed by Jeff Calhoun
+Directed and choreographed by Jeff Calhoun

 By special arrangement with Daryl Roth

 Based on the contemporary American classic novel by Steve Kluger, LAST DAYS OF SUMMER is the story of Joey Margolis, an imaginative and tenacious boy being raised by his mother and aunt in early 1940s Brooklyn.
 He and his best friend Craig Nakamura write letters to their hero, Charlie Banks, the all-star third basemen for the New York Giants, in hopes of his helping them impress and suppress the neighborhood bullies.
 An unlikely friendship is formed between the two boys and Charlie, and as the turbulent events of the dawn of the Second World War unfold, bonds are formed that will last forever.
 With music by Grammy winner Jason Howland (Broadway’s LITTLE WOMEN), directed by two-time Tony nominee Jeff Calhoun (last year’s BETWEEN THE LINES), this new musical is a poignant and hilarious tale of baseball, hero worship, and the gift of true friendship.

 OCT 19 – NOV 11, 2018 • Copaken Stage

 A pair of migrant workers in Depression-era California move from town to town in search of work, and dream of buying land and owning a ranch someday.
 Straight-shooter George protects Lennie, whose sweet, simple-mindedness is juxtaposed by his formidable strength.
 When the two find work on Curly’s ranch, a series of tragic events lead to one of the most heartbreaking conclusions in American literature.
 John Steinbeck’s classic text explores the decay of the American dream, and the enduring kindness that bond friends together for life.